edibella/gridder/docs/gridder.md

 # Gridder

-This package provides some "pre-interpolation" methods for mapping data with a known non-Cartesian trajectory to nearby Cartesian points.
+This package provides some pre-reconstruction interpolation methods for mapping data with a known non-Cartesian trajectory to nearby Cartesian points.
+This process is often called "gridding".

 The four methods currently supported are

-* **NUFFT** - This method uses the FftTools package to get a Cartesian image with NUFFT and then a simple fft2c to get back Cartesian k-space.
+* **use_nufft** - This method uses the FftTools package to get a Cartesian image with NUFFT and then a simple fft2c to get back Cartesian k-space.

-* **griddata** - This method just uses MATLAB's default `griddata` function internally.
+* **use_griddata** - This method just uses MATLAB's default `griddata` function internally.

-* **GROG** - This method accepts a Gx and Gy input in addition to the others and uses the GROG method to perform interpolation.
+* **use_grog** - This method accepts a Gx and Gy input in addition to the others and uses the GROG method to perform interpolation.
 There is more information about this method in the scGROG package.

-* **Nearest Neighbor** - This method uses a weighted-average nearest neighbor algorithm to perform the interpolation.
+* **use_binn** - This method uses bilinear interpolation of nearest neighbor points to perform interpolation.

 ### Inputs